Hovind/project.go/README.md

 ### ord

-* Order manager, where all orders across the system are stored, network decoder and encoder converts between network messages and formats convinient for the order manager, cost function.
+* Order manager, where all orders across the system are stored, network decoder and encoder converts between network messages and formats convenient for the order manager, cost function.

 ### utils